lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 **5.2.**  The default plot will be the heliocentric Y distance as a function of heliocentic X distance as in the screenshot below.
 Note that the object moves slowly in heliocentric coordinate X as well as in Y (by a comparison to, e.g., Earth's motion), covering only a few au in 10 years.
-This is expected given its multi-au distance from the Sun.
+This is expected given its distance from the Sun.

 .. figure:: /_static/portal_tut03_step05a.png
    :name: portal_tut03_step05a
    :width: 600
-   :alt: A screenshot of a plot showing the heliocentric Y vs. heliocentric X distance of the trans-Neptunian object.
+   :alt: A screenshot of a plot showing the heliocentric Y vs. heliocentric X distance of the transneptunian object.

-   Figure 16: Heliocentric Y vs. X distance of the trans-Neptunian object.
+   Figure 16: Heliocentric Y vs. X distance of the transneptunian object.

 **5.3.**  Now plot the heliocentric Z distance as a function of heliocentric X distance.
 Click on "+" button to add a new chart.
-Select ``heliocentricZ`` for y and ``heliocentricX`` for x.
+Select ``heliocentricZ`` for "y" and ``heliocentricX`` for "x".
 Click on "Apply" or "OK."

-**5.4.**  Observe that the object's trajectory is not constant in Z - and that means that its orbit is not in the plane of the Ecliptic during the simulated Rubin observation, but the object does pass through the ecliptic plane when Z = 0.
+**5.4.**  Observe that the object's trajectory is not constant in Z, which means that its orbit is not in the plane of the Ecliptic during the simulated Rubin observation, but the object does pass through the ecliptic plane when Z = 0.

 .. figure:: /_static/portal_tut03_step05b.png
     :name: portal_tut03_step05b
     :width: 600
-    :alt: A screenshot of plots showing the heliocentric Y and heliocentric Z vs. heliocentric X distance of the trans-Neptunian object as a function of time.
+    :alt: A screenshot of plots showing the heliocentric Y and heliocentric Z vs. heliocentric X distance of the transneptunian object as a function of time.

-    Figure 17: Heliocentric Y vs. X distance as well as helliocentric Z vs. X distance of the trans-Neptunian object as a function of time.
+    Figure 17: Heliocentric Y vs. X distance as well as helliocentric Z vs. X distance of the transneptunian object as a function of time.

 **5.5.**  Next, plot the ``topocentricY`` vs. ``topocentricX`` and ``topocentricZ`` vs. ``topocentricX`` distances.
-On the same screen where you generated the plots in previous two steps, click on "+" button to add a new chart.
+On the same screen with the generated plots from the previous two steps, click on the "+" button to add a new chart.
-First, select ``topocentricY`` for y and ``topocentricX`` for x. and click "Apply" or "OK."
+First, select ``topocentricY`` for "y" and ``topocentricX`` for "x".
+Click "OK."
 Next, click again on "+" button to add a new chart.
-Select ``topocentricZ`` for y and ``topocentricX`` for x, and click "Apply" or "OK."
+Select ``topocentricZ`` for "y" and ``topocentricX`` for "x", and click "OK."
-There, the effect of position of the TNO on the sky as a result of Earth's orbital motion is clearly apparent.
+The result shows the position of the TNO on the sky as a result of Earth's orbital motion.

 .. figure:: /_static/portal_tut03_step05c.png
    :name: portal_tut03_step05c
    :width: 600
-   :alt: A screenshot of four plots showing the heliocentric and topocentric distances of the trans-Neptunian object as a function of time.
+   :alt: A screenshot of four plots showing the heliocentric and topocentric distances of the transneptunian object as a function of time.

-   Figure 18: Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots).
+   Figure 18: Visualization of the 3-D TNO trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots).